 Tjalling C. Koopmans Econometric Theory Prize Awarded

-Econometric Theory has announced the winning article for The Tjalling C. Koopmans Econometric Theory Prize in its latest issue.
+Econometric Theory has announced the winning article for the 2015-2017 Tjalling C. Koopmans Econometric Theory Prize.
 The winning article, “Speciﬁcation Tests for Lattice Processes,” was written by Javier Hidalgo (London School of Economics) and Myung Hwan Seo (Seoul National University), which appeared in the April 2015 issue of Econometric Theory (volume 31(2), pages 294–336).

-Along with Cambridge University Press, fellow Cowles Research Staﬀ Member, Peter C.B.
-Phillips, congratulate the authors on their success in receiving the award.
-Phillps is also the Yale Sterling Professor of Economics and Statistics and editor of Econometric Theory.
+The announcement appeared in the latest issue Econometric Theory where the journal editor, Peter C.B.
+Phillips, along with Cambridge University Press, congratulate the authors on their success in receiving the award.
+Phillips is also the Yale Sterling Professor of Economics and Statistics and a Cowles Research Staﬀ Member.

 The Tjalling C. Koopmans Econometric Theory Prize is kindly supported by the Cowles Foundation for Research in Economics.
 It is named in honor of Tjalling C. Koopmans, the 1975 Nobel Laureate in Economic Science.
 The selection of the winning article was made by the Advisory Board of the Journal and all articles published in Econometric Theory over 2015–2017 inclusive were candidates for the prize, except those that were authored or coauthored by the Editor and members of the Advisory Board.
 The prize is accompanied by a ﬁnancial award of $1000 to the winning author(s).

 The citation of the winning paper (written by the Advisory Board and Editor) is as follows: